demurelian/ChristmasDeerGame/README.md

 - bonus level launching pipe (in it the speed of movement is higher, but more points are given for each pipe).

 ![gif](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExeGN2bnd4cmt5czA5bzdubnRmNDM2dnZ6MnZmZ3JlYm10cXRyNWlwcCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/2NtJhMmq3YP0RNnUdI/giphy.gif)
-# *An educational, non-commercial project, all materials are used for educational purposes and are taken from public sources.
+# *An educational, non-commercial project, all materials used for educational purposes and taken from public sources.